EliasSykora/www.modelica.org/content/events/modelica2027/index.md

 Industrial user presentations are an excellent way to present recent results to the Modelica community with less effort and overhead than a full paper submission.
 Please indicate whether you plan to give your presentation on-site or remotely in the submission form.
 These industrial user presentations differ from paper presentations, which we expect to be in-person.
 These abstracts will be peer-reviewed by experts, but no corresponding papers will be published in the conference proceedings.

 Please note that purely tool-related presentations are not permitted for these application-oriented presentations, and should instead be covered by vendor presentations.
-For more details on vendor presentations, please refer to the [call for sponsors](#call-for-sponsors).

 ------------------------------------